 According to an annual AAA survey of vacation costs, Alaska is a less expensive destination than about one-fifth of the American states - an average of 22 percent less.
 In other words, Alaska is priced fairly near the middle.

 Lodging and Dining Costs

-However, with a wide range of travel styles - from luxury lodges to charming inns, from rustic cabins to backpacking-the cost of an Alaskan vacation can vary.
+However, with a wide range of travel options, from luxury lodges to charming inns, from rustic cabins to backpacking, the cost of an Alaskan vacation can vary.
 Ultimately, the cost of your trip will be determined by your personal travel style and preferences.